Photographic History of Table Mountain

 the center of this image running

 off to the right side.
+SIA

 The author spent a day in the spring of 2007 locating the same spot

-from where the previous picture
+where the previous picture was

 so the above image is about 30